Research Fellowship in Integrative Medicine

 The Harvard Medical School Research Fellowship in Integrative Medicine is a NIH-funded three year joint program of Harvard Medical School-affiliated teaching hospitals.
 The program accepts postdoctoral candidates including physicians, anthropologists, health behaviorists, sociologists, psychologists and integrative medicine (IM) providers with doctoral degrees who are interested in research training towards academic careers in integrative medicine.

 The program is led by research faculty in the Division of General Medicine and Primary Care at Beth Israel Deaconess Medical Center and the Harvard Medical School Osher Center for Integrative Medicine in Boston, Massachusetts.
-Areas of special interest within IM include 1) mind-body therapies, and 2) placebo studies.
-Other areas of focus and faculty expertise include chronic disease management, obesity and cardiopulmonary health, musculoskeletal health, patient-provider relationship, neurocognition, and healthy aging.
+Areas of special interest within Integrative Medicine include 1) mind-body therapies, and 2) placebo studies.
+Other areas of focus and faculty expertise include chronic disease management, cardiometabolic disease, cardiac and pulmonary health, musculoskeletal health, neurocognition, positive behavior change, and healthy aging.